 The deck and approach roadway are in good condition.
-(The west approach consists of a short concrete transition slab to the adjacent PA Canal Overpass).
+The west approach consists of a short concrete transition slab to the adjacent PA Canal Overpass.
+The east approach was in the process of being resurfaced at the time of inspection.
+The east approach north guide rail is severely rusted.

-The superstructure has been downgraded from satisfactory condition to fair condition.
+The superstructure is in overall fair condition.
 Many of the lower chord gusset plates exhibit areas of 1/8" to 1/4" thickness losses, with knife edging and localized occurrences of small holes.
 The north truss lower chords typically exhibit up to $50\% \pm$ section loss to angle legs adjacent to connections with gusset plates.
 Vertical and diagonal members of both trusses typically show similar losses at or below the deck level.
-Section loss has mostly been arrested by paint, but areas of active rust were noted at multiple locations of previously documented section loss.
+Gaps were observed at the connection angles from the lower lateral bracing to the trusses.
 A bolt is missing at the lower chord splice between L3 and L4 at the south truss in Span 5.